williamsjj/UITestingHangTables/README.md

-=UI Testing Table View Hang Demo Project=
+#UI Testing Table View Hang Demo Project#

 This project demonstrates UI Testing hanging when there's a UITableView in the view hierarchy with more than 500 rows in it.